 \section{Summary and discussions}

-\quad In this work, the GPDs of spin-3/2 particle are given for the first time.
+\quad In this work, the GPDs of the spin-3/2 particle are given for the first time.
 There are eight independent unpolarized GPDs and eight polarized ones.
-The independent tensors that accompany the distributions can be constructed through the direct product between the tensors accompanying the spin-1/2 unpolarized GPDs and that of the spin-1 unpolarized or polarized GPDs.
-The sum rules between EMFFs, GFFs and GPDs are obtained through the Mellin moments.
-In the last section, the helicity amplitudes of the spin-3/2 particle are given in term of GPDs we defined and they depend on the transverse momentums of the initial and final states.
-The parity and time reversal invariances are satisfied throughoutly.
-Finally, the structure functions can be expressed in terms of the GPDs in the forward limit.
-Hopefully, it is expected to be tested in the coming electron ion collision experiments at future EIC and EicC with spin-3/2 targets, such as $^7_3$Li.
-Other measurements of the GPDs of the spin-3/2 particle, like of the $\Omega$ baryon, may also be possible in the heavy ion collision, where the outgoing $\Omega$ baryon is rich.
-Finally, the numerical results for the unpolarized and polarized GPDs of a spin-3/2 particle, take $\Delta$ isobar as an example, will be given in our forthcoming paper.
+The independent tensors that accompany the distributions can be constructed through the direct product between the tensors accompanying the spin-1/2 unpolarized or polarized GPDs and those of the spin-1.
+Moreover, the structure functions can be expressed as the GPDs in the forward limit, and the sum rules connecting GPDs with EMFFs and GFFs are obtained through the Mellin moments.
+In the last subsection, the helicity amplitudes of the spin-3/2 particle are derived and expressed in terms of the coefficient functions which are linear combinations of the GPDs and they depend on the transverse momenta of the initial and final states.
+The parity and time reversal invariances are satisfied throughout.
+It is expected that the relations given in this work could be tested in the electron-ion collision experiments at future EIC and EicC with spin-3/2 targets, such as $^7_3$Li.
+Other measurements about the GPDs of the spin-3/2 particle, like the $\Omega$ baryon, may also be possible in the heavy ion collision, where the $\Omega$ baryon is rich in the final state.
+Finally, the numerical results for the unpolarized and polarized GPDs of a spin-3/2 particle, taking the $\Delta$ isobar as an example, will be given in our forthcoming work.